PopePius/ProgrammingProjects/README.md

-100 Hundred Programming Projects, courtesy of /g/.
+100 Programming Projects, courtesy of /g/.

 I will work through these systematically.